 - a capital conservation buffer, which aims to absorb losses in a situation of intense economic stress, consists of CET1; this buffer became applicable as from January 1, 2016 and increased gradually to become 2.5% as from January 1, 2019. - a buffer for global systemically important banks ("G-SIBs"), which aims to reduce the risk of failure of major institutions, also consists of CET1; this buffer became applicable as from January 1, 2016 and was 1.5% for the Group as of January 1, 2018. - a countercyclical capital buffer, which aims to ensure that banking sector capital requirements take account of the macro-financial environment in which banks operate, consists of CET1.
-The countercyclical capital buffer rate is calculated as the weighted average of the countercyclical buffer rates that apply in all countries where the relevant credit exposures of the Group are located.
+The countercyclical capital buffer is calculated as the weighted average of the countercyclical buffer rates that apply in all countries where the relevant credit exposures of the Group are located.
 As of January 1, 2021, the countercyclical capital buffer BNP Paribas was required to maintain, taking into account the various applicable rates in the countries where the relevant credit exposures are located, was 0.03%.
-As a result of the potential increase of the rate applicable in various countries, the Group's countercyclical capital buffer rate will increase as detailed above in the section "Government supervision and regulation of credit institutions in France". - a systemic risk buffer, which aims to address systemic risks that are not covered by the CRR, by the countercyclical capital buffer or by the G-SIBs buffer.
-The level of the systemic risk buffer may vary across institutions or sets of institutions as well as across subsets of exposures.
-As of June 30, 2022, the systemic risk buffer BNP Paribas was required to maintain was 0.08%.
+As a result of the potential increase of the rate applicable in various countries, the Group's countercyclical capital buffer rate could increase as detailed above in the section "Government supervision and regulation of credit institutions in France".